Diocese of Mainz: Liturgical calendar

-The reliquary shrine of the Mainz saints is located in the eastern crypt of Mainz cathedral.
-On the occacion of the recovery of the cathedral and the 25th bishop anniversary of Albert Stohr a reliquary as goldwork was donated depicting the 22 saints particularly venerated in the diocese of Mainz.
+The reliquary shrine of the Mainz saints is located in the eastern crypt of Mainz Cathedral.
+On the occasion of the recovery of the cathedral and the 25th anniversary of Bishop Albert Stohr, a reliquary as goldwork was donated, depicting the 22 saints particularly venerated in the diocese of Mainz.
 As material gold-plated silver decorated with jewels had been chosen.
 Depicted are martyrs and bishops, priests, scholars and soldiers, confessors, virgins and widows, as listed left.
-The focus is on the diocese Saint St. Martin; the canonization of Hildegard von Bingen was anticipated.
+The focus is on the diocese of Saint St. Martin; the canonization of Hildegard von Bingen was anticipated.
 The shrine had been crafted by the Mainz goldsmith Richard Walker.

 Local feasts of the diocese are: